JNaveenRoshan/Splunk_tutorial_materials/Admin_cant_delete/Readme.md

 ### Steps to Follow

-1.Go to Setting and Click Roles
+1. Go to Setting and Click Roles

 2. Under Admin Click Edit